 You can get honest-to-god buckets of alcohol for 100 Baht, or about $3 US and one or two of these will put even the most seasoned party-crasher on their ass.
 Pace yourself, watch your belongings and have a blast.
 It’s something everyone should experience and this Bangkok nightlife guide wouldn’t be complete without partying on Khao San!

 One of the top Bangkok nightlife areas is the sprawling Patpong Market.
 Here everything is on offer.
 From local handcrafts to near perfect counterfeit goods, if you look hard enough and ask the right people you’ll find it here.
 No Bangkok nightlife guide would be complete without mentioning this massive market, that said be sure to watch for the common travel scams in the area!

 “Our favorite nightlife activity in Bangkok was going to Patpong Night Market.
 It´s located around Silom.
 During the morning is a business district area and in the evening is totally different.

 You can find everything that you need at Patpong Night Market.
 From delicious street food, to shopping and souvenirs to bring home.
 There are also nice clothes selling for very cheap prices, and also its full of restaurants and bars.
 We loved eating the noodle soups for dinner, prices were so cheap and you can get one for ~$2 USD= 50 Thai Baht.
-For us, a noodle soup was perfect as dinner.
+For us, a noodle soup was the perfect street food in Thailand.
 And later we ate dessert, our favorite one was Mango sticky rice and price was similar around $2 USD.